Strategy Realized – The Business Hierarchy of Needs

 The Business Hierarchy of Needs® , in use by Group50® Consulting since 2013, is a change management framework for achieving a company’s strategic objectives and developing a culture of strategic execution.
 It consists of three levels of activities that make up an effective change management process for creating strategy, optimizing the organization and implementing change.
 Every organization does the things in the Business Hierarchy of Needs® to some degree.
 The difference between organizations that have a culture of strategic execution and others who don’t is the disciplined change management methodology they follow.
 The diagram below outlines the activities in this methodology we call the Business Hierarchy of Needs ®.

 As shown, there are three levels of activity that are required.
 The three levels are:

 Level 1 identifies the information required to fully understand the current state and to lay the foundation for building clearly defined strategies that achieves a defined future state.
-While Mission, Vision and Values are the well-known components, the Business Hierarchy of Needs ® adds two elements that are not routinely discussed: Leadership Traits, MIG (Most Important Goal) and Value Proposition.
+While Mission, Vision and Values are the well-known components, the Business Hierarchy of Needs ® adds three elements that are not routinely discussed: Leadership Traits, MIG (Most Important Goal) and Value Proposition.
 Companies have many goals and objectives, but they must all be part of a single most important goal.
 That goal becomes the quantitative measure of all strategies and tactics, while the company’s value proposition keeps focus on the reason customers prefer them over others.
 Once strategies have been designed and put in place, identifying strategic gaps and operating gaps, and the development of KPI’s, tactical objectives provide the basis for identifying what needs to be done to successfully execute strategy.

 Level 2 – Knowledge and Change Management